What’s new in neuroblastoma research and treatment?

 Retinoids such as 13-cis-retinoic acid (isotretinoin) have reduced the risk of recurrence after treatment in children with high-risk neuroblastoma.
 Newer, potentially more effective retinoids, such as fenretinide, are now being studied in clinical trials.

 Knowledge about what makes neuroblastoma cells different from normal cells may lead to new approaches to treating this disease.
-Newer forms of therapy that target neuroblastoma cells more specifically than standard treatments are now being studied in clinical trials.
-For example, doctors are now studying medicines that specifically target the machinery of neuroblastoma cells, such as drugs that inhibit the ALK pathway or aurora A pathway.
+Newer drugs that target neuroblastoma cells more specifically than standard chemo drugs are now being studied in clinical trials.
+For example, doctors are now studying medicines that target the pathways inside neuroblastoma cells that help them grow, such as crizotinib (Xalkori) for the ALK pathway and alisertib (MLN8237) for the aurora A pathway.

-One example is crizotinib (Xalkori), a drug that targets cells with changes in the ALK gene.
+Crizotinib is a drug that targets cells with changes in the ALK gene.
 Up to 15% of neuroblastomas have changes in this gene.
 In an early study, crizotinib was found to cause some neuroblastomas to shrink, although it’s not clear how long this might last.
-Researchers are now looking to see if adding second type of drug, called an mTOR inhibitor, might help make this drug more effective.

 The monoclonal antibody ch14.18, which targets GD2 on neuroblastoma cells, is now used routinely for children with high-risk neuroblastoma, to help immune system cells find and destroy the cancer cells.
 Clinical trials are now testing the effectiveness of several other antibodies that target GD2.
 One example is hu14.18-IL2, an antibody that is linked to interleukin-2 (an immune-boosting cytokine).
 Early results have found that this antibody/cytokine combination may help some children in whom other treatments are no longer working.